ilanschnell/bitarray/README.rst

 ``to01(group=0, sep=' ')`` -> str
-   Return bitarray as string of '0's and '1's.
+   Return bitarray as Unicode string of '0's and '1's.
    The bits are grouped into ``group`` bits (default is no grouping).
    When grouped, the string ``sep`` is inserted between groups of ``group`` characters, default is a space.